 WHERE DID YOU GROW UP?

 I grew up in the mountains of Park City, Utah.
 I went to school there K-12 before I moved to Granada, Spain for a semester abroad and finally onto college at Arizona State University to study Political Science.
-After that, I worked in politics for a bit in Boston before deciding to go to law school in San Diego at USD.
+After that, I worked in politics for a bit in Boston before deciding to go to law school.
 I have kind of been all over I feel like haha.
 And now I have come 3/4 of the circle and am living back in Phoenix.

 HOW TALL ARE YOU?